AryanSrivastava1709/whispr/README.md

 # Whispr - Chat Application

 This is a real-time chat application built with Node.js, Express, and Socket.IO.
-It allows users to register, log in, search for other users, add friends, and send/receive messages in real-time.
+It allows users to register, log in, search for other users, add friends, and send/receive messages in real-time with Google Gemini LLM integrations and automated messaging features.

 ## Table of Contents